shivaprasadgurram/Hashnode-articles/cldvx4li0000d09mdad0l7hpl.md

 * Code changes

-We want to make functional changes with as less code changes as possible, isn't it?
+Isn't it our goal to make functional improvements with the least amount of code modifications?

 Before diving into an understanding of the aforementioned concepts, let's look at some examples of coupling that have been used in real life.